 - Add the yolk mixture to the dry ingredients and fold together until fully combined and smooth.

 - Add one-third of the egg whites, folding briskly, to loosen the mixture.
 Then add the rest of the whites and fold carefully until no white lumps or streaks remain.

 - Pour the batter into your prepared tin and smooth the top.
 Bake for 20-25 minutes, turning the tin halfway through for even baking, until a skewer inserted in the centre comes out clean.
 Cool the cake in the tin (GF cakes can be too delicate to turn out of the tin while still hot).

 - When the cake has fully cooled, whip the double cream at low speed to soft peaks.
-Gradually add the icing sugar, orange juice, and the remaining orange zest, and continue whipping at medium-low speed until it comes up to stiff peaks.
+Gradually add the icing sugar, orange juice and remaining orange zest (or cocoa powder), and continue whipping at medium-low speed until it comes up to stiff peaks.
 Spread the topping on the cake using a spatula, or, use a piping bag with the decorative nozzle of your choice.

-If you require dairy-free, skip the whipped cream topping, and instead dust the cooled cake with the icing sugar.
+If you require dairy-free, skip the whipped cream topping, and instead dust the cooled cake with some icing sugar.

-Or, you could mix the orange juice and remaining zest with the icing sugar, and heat on the hob until you have a syrup.
+Or, you could mix the orange juice and remaining zest with 50g caster (instead of icing) sugar, and heat/reduce on the hob until you have a syrup.
 Use as with a lemon drizzle, i.e., poke the just-baked cake deeply all over with a skewer and pour the syrup over.

 For interesting alternate flavours, you can use 2 tsp instant coffee or 2 tsp almond extract, instead of – or in addition to – the orange zest in the cake.
 (A touch of coffee simply enhances the chocolate; use 4 tsp instant coffee if you want to taste it in the final cake.)
 Whisk with the egg yolks in Cake Step 4.